-To avoid shattered hopes and gardener’s guilt, select only cold hardy species for early sowing, or start seeds indoors so they will reach transplant size when risk of frost damage has passed.
+To avoid shattered hopes and gardener’s guilt, select only cold-hardy species for early sowing, or start seeds indoors so they will reach transplant size when the risk of frost damage has passed.
 Peas, parsley, cabbages and spinach are all safe bets for early spring gardening.

 Peas can be sown outside at four to six weeks before the last frost.
 To promote early emergence and quick growth, a floating row cover, straw, or even an old blanket will offer some protection from the cold and critters as your seedlings start to emerge.
 If you have chipmunks, squirrels or groundhogs, you will definitely want to cover plants securely until they grow to a height of approximately four inches and are rooted firmly in the ground.

 Sow peas at a depth of one inch, approximately three to four inches apart.
 Be it shell peas, sugar snaps, or snow peas, they all prefer cooler weather.
 In areas where the summer gets hot, you can extend their productive lives by planting your peas in a location where they will get a bit of afternoon shade.
 Peas come in both climbing and bush varieties.
 Be sure to check the estimated height of a mature plant so that you know whether they will need staking.